Charming shortbread tea bag cookies, dipped in chocolate, with printable “Sherlock” tea tags.

 - Once cookies have cooled, in the microwave, melt chocolate in a mug or other deep container.
 Start with 30 seconds, stir, and continue to microwave and stir in 15-second increments until melted.

 - Dust any stray crumbs from your first cookie and dip until chocolate covers about half of it.
 Continue with the remaining cookies.
 When your chocolate gets low, you can sweep the cookies back and forth in the chocolate to help scoop it up the sides of your cookies so that they look uniform.
-Place on parchment paper and allow to dry.
+Place on parchment paper and allow to set.

 - Thread string and cut out tea tags.
 Using double-stick tape or a glue stick, fold and stick sides of paper together.
 Trim corners if desired.
+Serve and enjoy!

 Nutritional Information (Calories are for 30 cookies made with 7 oz chocolate)